BohdanKatiuha/dots-boxes/README.md

 ```
 npm install react-responsive-modal --save
 ```

+To start the application, you need copy the source code into empty project

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.

 The page will reload if you make edits.